The client is committed. You’ve confirmed your understanding of the scope and deliverables, and you have their approval in principle.

 Folyo also found that “90% of all design proposals never see the light of day.
 They are instantly discarded by the client because of 3-5 common errors.”

-And because clients get inundated with dull, generic proposals all the time, anything that loses their interest or confuses them gets deleted or ignored.
+With more people freelancing than ever before, each project has more people competing for it than will ultimately get the job.
+Because clients get inundated with dull, generic proposals all the time, anything that loses their interest or confuses them gets deleted or ignored.

-Freelance writer Roshan Perera did an observational study where he posted two different jobs on Freelancer.com and UpWork -- a web design job for developing a real estate website and a content writing job for a business blog -- that received a total of 228 bid proposals from different freelancers.
-When he reviewed the proposals he received he found:
+Freelance writer Roshan Perera did an observational study where he posted two different jobs on Freelancer.com and UpWork – a web design job for developing a real estate website and a content writing job for a business blog – that received a total of 228 bid proposals from different freelancers.
+When he reviewed the proposals he received, he found:

 Here are seven more mistakes freelancers make that cause them to lose out on lucrative projects:

+In most cases, whether you’re responding to an ad, job posting, or RFP, the sections in your proposal won’t change, just the specific details.
 That means that as long as you include the right elements in your proposal and avoid the mistakes we’ve already covered, you’ll increase your chances of winning projects.

-Use one of the many available freelance proposal generators and customize the document as needed for each particular project and client.
+Just use one of the many available freelance proposal generators and customize the document as needed for each particular project and client.

-And since you’re here -- on the Moxie blog -- I’m going to recommend you check out Moxie’s easy-to-use, easy-to-send proposal builder!
+And since you’re here – on the Moxie blog – I’m going to recommend you check out Moxie’s easy-to-use, easy-to-send proposal builder!

 If you want to create visually appealing, on-brand proposals that make it easy for clients to hire you, try using Moxie.